alexbalmus/dci_java_playground/README.md

 If you are new to Data-Context-Interaction, then it's recommended you read the following article first: https://fulloo.info/Documents/ArtimaDCI.html

-DCI is a valuable (but not very well known) use case oriented design & architecture approach and OOP paradigm shift.
-Due to its particular characteristics, it's rather difficult to implement in a strongly typed programming language like Java.
-Two reference examples have been provided by DCI's authors, one using a library called Qi4J and the other using Java's reflection API: https://fulloo.info/Examples/JavaExamples/

-In my case, I'm going for some tradeoffs: this is not "pure" DCI, but still aiming to be as close as possible to the valuable features DCI brings.

-Prior considerations:
-- Pure Java for roles/role-injection - no third party libraries / frameworks, as they might not be accepted in certain projects
-- No reflection - this also might not be accepted in some projects, and Java's reflection API is a pain to work with
-- Able to integrate in a mature/legacy code base, i.e., not requiring any changes to existing entities.

 Approach taken for roles in Java: interfaces with default methods (one of the suggestions from the Wikipedia article listed in the "More info" section below).